 Did you know?
 California community colleges were free until 1984.
 This article

 reports on a Cañada student protest to raise awareness of upcoming fee hikes.

-Cañada College students have published several campus newspapers over the years.
+Cañada College students have produced several campus newspapers through the years.
 The newspaper experienced several name changes, as well as gaps in publication.